ParubokMotorniy/ParubokMotorniy/README.md

 ---

 ### now
-- 🎮 building: my bachelor thesis
+- 🎮 building my bachelor thesis
-- 🤝 open to: **internships / junior roles** (engine development / tools / rendering)
+- 🤝 open to: **internships / junior roles** (engine development / rendering / tools )

 ### key projects
 - **vulkan** — "A lightweight rendering engine built on top of Vulkan, designed to abstract away the low-level complexity while maintaining flexibility.
 The engine provides a simple API for loading and rendering 3D scenes"